 CTCS 599 Special Topics (2-4, max 8, Irregular) Detailed investigation of new or emerging aspects of cinema; special subjects offered by visiting faculty; experimental subjects.

 CTCS 673 Topics in Theory (4, max 8, FaSp) Contemporary theoretical frameworks and their relationship to film and television studies.
 Topics differ from semester to semester.

 CTCS 677 Cultural Theory (4, max 8, FaSp) Seminar in theoretical approaches to cultural studies; focus on interdisciplinary research of media and audiences, covering a range of methods and theoretical frameworks; concentration varies.

-CTCS 678 Seminar in Film Theory and Medium Specificity (4, Irregular) Explores the way film has been theorized in relationship to traditional media that preceded it and electronic media that followed.
-Prerequisite: CTCS 500.
+CTCS 678 Seminar in Film Theory and Medium Specificity (4, max 8, Irregular) Explores the way film has been theorized in relationship to traditional media that preceded it and electronic media that followed.

 CTCS 679 Seminar in Genre and/or Narrative Theory (4, max 8, Irregular) Seminar in theoretical issues concerning genre and/or narrative as they pertain to media, literature or cultural forms.
 Areas of focus vary from semester to semester.